kadirahq/lokka/README.md

 # lokka

-Simple JavaScript client for GraphQL.
+Simple GraphQL client for JavaScript.

 Works on all the JavaScript environments including **Browser**, **NodeJS** and **React Native**.